-There are plenty of picturesque covered bridges in New England, but The Gold Brook Covered Bridge, which is also known as Emily’s Bridge, has a good claim to be one of the most haunted places in the US.
+There are plenty of picturesque covered bridges in New England, but the Gold Brook Covered Bridge, also known as Emily’s Bridge, has a good claim to be one of the most haunted places in the US.

-In the 19th century, a girl called Emily is said to have hanged herself from the roof of the covered bridge when her lover failed to turn up to meet her after they had made plans to elope.
+In the 19th century, a girl called Emily is said to have hanged herself from the roof of the covered bridge when her lover failed to meet her after they had made plans to elope.

-Today, Emily’s angry ghost is reputed the haunt the bridge, with tales of a mysterious voice coming from inside the bridge, and the sides of cars being gouged by her fingernails.
+Today, Emily’s angry ghost is said to haunt the bridge, with tales of a mysterious voice coming from inside the bridge and the sides of cars being gouged by her fingernails.

 Location: Covered Bridge Rd, Stowe, VT 05672

 If you’re looking for one of the most haunted places in the USA, why not head to the oldest city in the USA?
 Saint Augustine is home to some creepy and haunted things, and some call it the most haunted city in America.

 One of the spookiest places is the Saint Augustine Lighthouse!
 It is the oldest lighthouse and the most famous haunted site in Florida!
-You can visit by yourself, or you can visit on one of the many Ghost Tours In Saint Augustine to hear more about the history and tips on finding ghosts there.
+You can visit by yourself or on one of the many Ghost Tours In Saint Augustine to hear more about the history and tips on finding ghosts there.

 The lighthouse was even on the TV show Ghost Hunters in 2019!

 Now, onto what makes it haunted!
-The most common sighting is two little girls who sadly died on the property in the 1800’s.
-Visitors often report the girls laughing in the woods nearby, but there is never a source to the laughter.
-It is said that the girls are not evil spirits, they are just mischievous children.
+The most common sighting is two little girls who died on the property in the 1800s.
+Visitors often report the girls laughing in the woods nearby, but there is never a source of the laughter.
+It is said that the girls are not evil spirits; they are just mischievous children.

 Opening hours: Daily from 9 am to 6 pm